Quantitative Finance Program at State University of New York, Stony Brook

 See also the Frequently Asked Questions (FAQ) web page of QF AMS,

 Affordable Housing: Furthermore, housing is relatively inexpensive at SBU, compared to Manhattan in New York City.
-The on-campus housing cost ranges from $500 to $1,500 per month (in 2019); for reference, see,
+The on-campus housing cost for any typical student was $9,082 in 2019 – 2020, and the price of a typical meal plan was $5,196; for reference, see,

 Safe and Convenient Location & Friendly Environment: SBU is on Long Island, NY, about 50 miles east of the Manhattan financial center in NY City.
 The Long Island Rail Road links Stony Brook to Penn Station in Manhattan, and other locations.
 Stony Brook is the home of the prominent Renaissance Technologies hedge fund, see, https://en.wikipedia.org/wiki/Renaissance_Technologies